dotnet/docs/docs/framework/wpf/advanced/how-to-obtain-a-writable-copy-of-a-read-only-freezable.md

 ---
-title: "How to: Obtain a Writable Copy of a Read-Only Freezable | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Obtain a Writable Copy of a Read-Only Freezable" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"